Valentine’s Day is upon us.

-Here’s a look at eight couples who started out as high school flings, blossomed into successful marriages — and are still going strong today.
+Here’s a look at eleven couples who started out as high school flings, blossomed into successful marriages — and are still going strong today.

 Jon Bon Jovi and Dorothea Hurley